jjlin/vaultwarden-backup/README.md

 3. Modify the `backup/crontab` file as needed.

    1. If `$HOME/vaultwarden` isn't your top-level Vaultwarden directory, adjust the paths in this file accordingly.
-You would also need to set the `VAULTWARDEN_ROOT` variable to your top-level directory, or modify the default value in `backup.sh`.

-   2. I use a more up-to-date build of `sqlite3` at `/usr/local/bin/sqlite3`.
-      If you use the system version at `/usr/bin/sqlite3`, just delete the `SQLITE3=/usr/local/bin/sqlite3` part of the first cron job.
-See the top of `backup.sh` for some other variables that you can set (or not).

-   3. Review the backup schedule.
+   2. Review the backup schedule.
 I generate backup archives hourly, but you might prefer to do this less frequently to save space.

-   4. Review the local retention policy.
+   3. Review the local retention policy.
 I delete files older than 14 days (`-mtime +14`).
 Adjust this if needed.

+   4. Review the SQLite [VACUUM](https://sqlite.org/lang_vacuum.html) schedule,
+      or remove the job if you don't want vacuuming.
+Vacuuming compacts the database file so that operations are faster and backups are smaller.

 4. Install the crontab under a user (typically your normal login) that can read your Vaultwarden data.
 For most users, running `crontab -e` and